 See Document compare.

-- Extracted Text - stores any full text or OCR text loaded into Relativity.
-It's available for searching and as a radio button in the viewer.
+- Extracted Text—stores any full text or OCR text loaded into Relativity.
+It is available for searching and as a radio button in the Viewer.

 Note: This is just the location folder, not the full folder path.

 - Has Images—a single choice field indicating whether a document has images.

 - Has Natives—a yes/no field indicating whether a document has natives.

 - Has Inline Tags—a yes/no field indicating whether a document has a right-click tag markup.

 - Relativity Image Count—the number of non-production images associated with a document.

 - Relativity Native Time Zone Offset—a numeric field that offsets how header dates and times appear in the Viewer for emails.
 If the value in this field is blank or 0 for a document, the date and time appears as Coordinated Universal Time (UTC) in the Viewer.

 - If Relativity was used to process the documents, the Native Time Zone Offset field will be populated with the UTC offset value of the time zone chosen in the Processing profile.
 For example, documents processed to Central Standard Time (CST), would be populated with a value of "-6" because CST is UTC-6.